My Pantry Remodel/Reorganization Project

 I sorted the pantry into categories by shelf.
 On each shelf, I made sure to put items that we use all of the time in the corner.
 That way, they wouldn’t be forgotten about since they get hidden from view with a corner pantry.
 The bottom shelf has canned goods.
 The second shelf is box stockpile (pastas, side dishes, crackers, cake mix).

-The third shelf has a basket (from World Market) for cereal bags/chips/other open and bagged items (get rid of the open boxes!
+The third shelf has a basket for cereal bags/chips/other open and bagged items (get rid of the open boxes!
 The bags are nicer looking and take up less space, just get some cute chip clamps).
 I also have a basket (HomeGoods) that has baby food pouches/toddler pouches, and other baby snacks.
-I picked up two of these boxes with the chalkboard on the sides at World Market.
+I picked up two of these boxes with the chalkboard on the sides at World Market (no longer available).
 They were a little pricey at $25, but they were perfect to hold things in packets, like Lipton sides, tuna, and spice mix packets, and you can label the outside!
 I need to pick up a chalkboard pen at Hobby Lobby and decide on what to write first.
 The fourth shelf has a box for small baking supplies as well as OXO Pop Canisters with baking ingredients.

 The baking supply box is awesome!
 It may just be the best part of the pantry!
 It corrals all of those little things that you need for baking that you can’t really stack or contain, like honey, vanilla, oils, vinegars, jello boxes, all of that little stuff.
 I found the box at HomeGoods along with the bottles for the oils, vinegars and syrup!
 I used the same labels from the canisters on the bottles.